SCAuditStudio/SCASArticles/CantonValidatorGuide.md

 **Validator Application Form:** [sync.global/validator-request](https://sync.global/validator-request)

 **Canton Foundation:** [canton.foundation/validators](https://canton.foundation/validators)

+## About Us

+At SC Audit Studio, we specialize in protocols security assessments.
+Our team of experts has worked with companies like Aave, 1Inch and several more to conduct security assessments.
+Partner with us to enhance your project's security and gain peace of mind.

+[Reach out to us](https://x.com/SCAuditStudio) for queries and security assessments!

 ## Tags
 `["Canton Network", "Validator Node", "DeFi Infrastructure", "Daml", "Blockchain", "DevOps", "Docker", "Kubernetes", "Canton Coin"]`